Scalable load balancing in networked systems: A survey of recent advances: Scalability spectrum

 \subsection{Asymptotic scaling regimes}

 An exact analysis of the delay performance is quite involved, if not intractable, for all but the simplest LBAs.
 Numerical evaluation or simulation are not straightforward either, especially for high load levels and large system sizes.
-A common approach is therefore to consider various limit regimes, which not only provide mathematical tractability and illuminate the fundamental behavior, but are also natural in view of the typical conditions in which cloud networks and data centers operate.
+A common approach is therefore to consider various limit regimes, which not only provide mathematical tractability and illuminate the fundamental properties, but are also natural in view of the typical conditions in which cloud networks and data centers operate.
 One can distinguish several asymptotic scalings that have been used for these purposes:

-\begin{enumerate}[{\normalfont (i)}] \item In the classical heavy-traffic regime, $\lambda(N) = \lambda N$ with a fixed number of servers~$N$ and a relative load~$\lambda$ that tends to one in the limit. \item In the conventional large-capacity or many-server regime, the relative load $\lambda(N) / N$ approaches a constant $\lambda < 1$ as the number of servers~$N$ grows large. \item The popular Halfin-Whitt regime~\cite{HW81} combines heavy traffic with a large capacity, with
+\begin{enumerate}[{\normalfont (i)}] \item In the classical heavy-traffic regime, $\lambda(N) = \lambda N$ with a fixed number of servers~$N$ and a relative load~$\lambda$ that tends to one in the limit. \item In the conventional large-capacity or many-server regime, the relative load $\lambda(N) / N$ approaches a constant $\lambda < 1$ as the number of servers~$N$ grows large. \item The popular Halfin-Whitt regime, named after the authors of the seminal paper~\cite{HW81} where this was introduced and first analyzed, combines heavy traffic with a large capacity, with

-so the relative capacity slack behaves as $\beta / \sqrt{N}$ as the number of servers~$N$ grows large. \item The so-called non-degenerate slow-down regime~\cite{Atar12} involves $N - \lambda(N) \to \gamma > 0$, so the relative capacity slack shrinks as $\gamma / N$ as the number of servers~$N$ grows large. \end{enumerate}
+so the relative capacity slack behaves as $\beta / \sqrt{N}$ as the number of servers~$N$ grows large. \item The so-called non-degenerate slow-down regime~\cite{Atar12,GW19} involves $N - \lambda(N) \to \gamma > 0$, so the relative capacity slack shrinks as $\gamma / N$ as the number of servers~$N$ grows large. \end{enumerate}

-The term non-degenerate slow-down refers to the fact that in the context of a centralized multi-server queue, the mean waiting time in regime (iv) tends to a strictly positive constant as $N \to \infty$, and is thus of similar magnitude as the mean service requirement.
-In contrast, in regimes (ii) and (iii), the mean waiting time in a multi-server queue decays exponentially fast in~$N$ or is of the order~$1 / \sqrt{N}$, respectively as $N \to \infty$, while in regime (i) the mean waiting time grows arbitrarily large relative to the mean service requirement.
+The term non-degenerate slow-down refers to the fact that in the context of a centralized multi-server queue (where load balancing between servers occurs implicitly), the mean waiting time in regime (iv) tends to a strictly positive constant as $N \to \infty$, and is thus of similar magnitude as the mean service requirement.
+In contrast, in regimes (ii) and (iii), the mean waiting time in a multi-server queue decays exponentially fast in~$N$ or is of the order~$1 / \sqrt{N}$, respectively as $N \to \infty$, while in regime~(i) the mean waiting time grows arbitrarily large relative to the mean service requirement.

 In the context of a centralized M/M/$N$ queue, scalings (ii), (iii) and (iv) are commonly referred to as Quality-Driven (QD), Quality-and-Efficiency-Driven (QED) and Efficiency-Driven (ED) regimes.
 These terms reflect that (ii) offers excellent service quality (vanishing waiting time), (iv) provides high resource efficiency (utilization approaching one), and (iii) achieves a combination of these two, providing the best of both worlds.